St. Anthony: LISC Twin Cities and partners deliver first of two riot-recovery funds

 A welcome addition arrived last week when LISC Twin Cities, the nonprofit financier that has invested $900 million since 1988 in affordable housing and commercial developments in targeted neighborhoods, announced a $30 million fund to help stabilize areas damaged in the riots.

-LISC and funding partners Hennepin County, JPMorgan Chase, Minneapolis Foundation, Bush Foundation and McKnight Foundation have created a Community Asset Transition (CAT) Fund, that will work with local land banks and community organizations to get control of key properties that can be redeveloped over time by local owners who will house surviving and new small businesses.
+LISC (Local Initiatives Support Corporation) and funding partners Hennepin County, JPMorgan Chase, Minneapolis Foundation, Bush Foundation and McKnight Foundation have created a Community Asset Transition (CAT) Fund, that will work with local land banks and community organizations to get control of key properties that can be redeveloped over time by local owners who will house surviving and new small businesses.

 "We bring capital to people, places and projects who can't get access to sufficient capital through normal channels," said LISC Executive Director Peter McLaughlin, a former Hennepin County Board member.